geudde/attic-chest/pages/02.season-1/09.meeting-09/08.constellation-4/docs.md

 “It is fled to the moon, then,” he cried out, “of course,
 I must seek it <span data-tippy="directly" class="green">at once</span>, or the Muses will chide
 And say, <span data-tippy="on their steed I’d no business" class="green">I’d no right on their pony</span> to ride,”
-Thus saying, from earth swift Mercurius took flight
+Thus saying, from Earth swift Mercurius took flight
 And instantly did in the valley alight;
 Which put <span data-tippy="poor Roberto" class="green">honest Bob</span> in a terrible fright.
 And Hermes himself was in no less surprise,